browserengineering/book/book/glossary.md

 Thread

 : A single sequence of commands executed on a CPU.
-Most CPUs have these days can execute multiple threads at once.
+Most CPUs these days can execute multiple threads at once.

 Tk